Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "Okay.
 So.
 What do I need to do to work through that?"

 Adam looked thoughtful for a moment.
-"Good spirit, I like that...well, okay.
+"Good spirit, I like that... well, okay.
 Have you talked with Firth yet?"

 "Of course, but not about this."